sfdc-db-gmail/unlocked-packages/docs/faq-unlocked-packages.md

 versionNumber  (required field) - version number in major.minor.patch.build format where each one of these is a whole number.
 See here for more info about package versions.

-features and orgPreferences - these are features and org preferences required for the metadata in the DCP.
-See here for more info.